by Julie Kemp Pick

-The process began in 2008, and research revealed that important skills found in individuals with High-Functioning Autism (HFA) and Asperger’s syndrome were strengths needed to accurately ensure that software is working as intended.
+The process began in 2008, and research revealed that important skills found in individuals with autism and Asperger’s syndrome were strengths needed to accurately ensure that software is working as intended.
 These skills include attention to detail, focus, precision, and ability to perform repetitive operations.

 This led to the development of Aspiritech, a non-profit computer software testing company that provides growth opportunities without the social pressures in a mainstream environment.
 The Highland Park company opened in 2010.

 “We’re the only business where most of the project managers are also on the spectrum,” said Brenda Weitzberg, executive director of Aspiritech.
 “Brian is my husband’s right hand.
 They interact with the client company.
 We are the most successful in terms of business and job creation.”

 Aspiritech clients include; Bose, Astellas, Empire Today, and more.

 According to Weitzberg, Aspiritech has 33 employees with autism and Asperger’s.
 Two of the employees are full time while the others work on an hourly basis.
 After training has been completed, employees earn $12 an hour, and hourly rates can potentially increase up to $20 an hour.

 “We were the first company in North America to do this,” said Weitzberg.
 “I just came back from AT&T headquarters in Dallas where seven or eight companies met to accelerate the employment of people on the autism spectrum in STEM (Science Technology Engineering and Mathematics) fields.
 And we’re continuing to move the alliance forward.”